 If you cannot use the online service, complete and return the form in the pre-paid envelope provided.

-1. If you respond to the HEF by telling us there are no changes, we will not contact you again as part of the 2018 canvass;
+1. If you respond to the HEF by telling us there are no changes, we will not contact you again as part of that year's canvass;

 2. If you respond to the HEF by telling us new people are now living at the property, we will send each person an Invitation to Register (ITR).

 If you apply to register online we will not need to send you a paper ITR.

 3. If you respond to the HEF by amending any of the information on it, we may contact you again if we need further details.